Offering 0pen and Honest Professional Advice

 Newombe quotes Elwyn Hughes Welsh tutors is quoted as saying it take 'Guts to Learn Welsh'. pg.
 90 She quotes Fiona claiming that "The Welsh learner does not always feel accepted in Gwynedd". pg.
 122. She claims that "Fiona is right in the seeing the Welsh learner as the 'joker in the pack' who does not fit neatly into either 'English' or 'Welsh' .

-Newcombe admits there will always be fewer opprotunties to use Welsh than the majority language English and that in south east Wales Welsh is not a community language.
-Only determined learners can seek out Welsh speakers in Cardiff. pg.
+Newcombe admits there will always be fewer opprotunties to use Welsh than the majority language English and that in south east Wales Welsh is not a community language and that only determined learners can seek out Welsh speakers in Cardiff. pg.
 131/5

 School Welsh Learning